 Despite the fact five years ago we knew little or nothing about this marketing tool AR has been here for a while, we just did not label it properly.
 Have you ever watched a tennis player challenging an “out” call?
 Did you notice that line pivot toward the mark and that dark circle that marks the spot?
 Well, this is just one of many examples of the first uses of augmented reality.
 Some date back almost 20 years from now – we just haven’t named it properly.

-When AR is linked to the power of 360 video, new applications emerge.
+When AR likes to the power of 360 video, new applications emerge.
 Hotels use AR in promoting a guest’s true experience at its venue via smartphone applications.
 Users are able to tour properties and get a 360 view of their potential guest rooms, meeting facilities, restaurants and the pool area.
-In addition, they are able to make reservations, leave reviews and more through the app.
+In fact, they are able to make reservations, leave reviews and more through the app.
+Smoothly, without any annoyance.
 But it’s not only hotels that see the potential.

 Lipton Iced Tea took their consumers inside a tea cup with their Magnificent Matcha Tea campaign.
 The video gives tea drinkers an animated experience, so each consumer could live the life of a tea bag as it goes through the brewing process.

 The list could go on, but it’s better seen than read, so here are a few examples of how AR delivered a fresh breath to consumer Marketing, by delivering customers the possibility of saving time on tryouts and make virtual products their own to play with: